-3.5.8 Activities
+3.5.7 Activities

 Sit down with a friend and have a slow chat.
-Comprehend the conversation and write down into a notebook.
+Comprehend the conversation and write down in a notebook.
 At the end of the conversation try to match each other' written texts.
 Look for similarities and differences.

 Write a paragraph on "introduction" and "conclusion" of a topic.

 What are the stages of writing?
-What are the stages you have followed while writing ?
-Discuss with your friends on the importance of note-taking and note-making. different situations when these writing activities are very important to practice.
-Identify the Identify the best writer you think about and enumerate his/her writing strategies.
-Wri essay/paragraph using a similar style of writing.
+What are the stages you have followed while writing?

+Discuss with your friends on the importance of note-taking and note-making.
+Identify the different situations when these writing activities are very important to practice.

+Identify the best writer you think about and enumerate his/her writing strategies.
+Write an essay/paragraph using a similar style of writing.